NavaraCloudServices/github-copilot-groundschool/exercisefiles/cpp/README.md

 # Goal

 The goal is to create a server using C++ with the help of GitHub Copilot.
 Follow the instructions below and try to use GitHub Copilot as much as possible.
-Try different things and see what GitHub Copilot can do for you.
+Try different things and see what GitHub Copilot can do for you, like generating a Dockerfile or a class, add comments, etc.

-The tests are using the *googletests* framework
+> Make sure GitHub Copilot is configured and enabled for the current language, just check the status bar on the bottom right corner of VS Code.

+## Exercises

-## Exercise 1: Introduction
+### Exercise 1: Introduction

 >The goal of this exercise is to get acquainted with the project files, run the HTTP server and its tests.
 After this we will start exploring GitHub Copilot features.